Civlac/SRWLED-Wiki/My--device--is-not-working.md

 * If it's a compile error, can you provide the errors?
 * Have you made any changes to the source?
 * If your bootloader is broken, the binary may not load.
 Try the one from wled.me first.
-* Can you document the steps to re-create that crash?
+* Can you document the steps to re-create that error?
 * Make sure your grounds are all connected together.
 * [See my FastLED support FAQ](http://tuline.com/fastled-support-qa/)